Tib3rius/AutoRecon/README.md

 $ sudo apt install python3-pip
 ```

 Further, it's recommended you use `pipx` to manage your python packages; this installs each python package in it's own virtualenv, and makes it available in the global context, which avoids conflicting package dependencies and the resulting instability.
-To summarise the instructions:
+To summarise the installation instructions:

 ```bash
 $ python3 -m pip install --user pipx
 $ python3 -m pipx ensurepath
 ```
 Further detail is available in their installation instructions available [here](https://pipxproject.github.io/pipx/installation/).

-If you experience any issues with the stability of the `python3-pip` installation, you can install it manually as follows:
+Please refer to this for any installation issues you experience.
+Additionally, if you experience any issues with the stability of the `python3-pip` installation, you can install it manually as follows:

 ```bash
 $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py